JayesonLS/Tandy1000TechnicalInfo/Readme.md

 Tandy 1000A
 -----------

 Material Specific to the Tandy 1000A (model 25-1000A).

-Primarily attempts to partially make up for the fact that there is not readily available Technical Reference Manual, Service Manual, Supplement or any other kind of technical information available for this model.
+Attempts to help make up for the fact that there is no readily available Technical Reference Manual, Service Manual, Supplement or any other kind of technical information available for this model.